mesathor10/mesathor10/README.md

 - 👋 Hi, I’m Sathish Kumar
 - 👀 I’m interested in ...full-stack
-- 🌱 I’m currently learning ...b.tech cse
+- 🌱 I graduated in ...b.tech cse
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...sathishkumar4118gmail.com